space-wizards/docs/src/en/space-station-14/round-flow/proposals/morph.md

 ### Combat
 The Morph has a powerful melee attack, but is slow enough to be easily evaded.
 Along with this, the Morph is not very durable and can be easily defeated by a group of attackers or someone heavily armed.

+### Navigation
+When in its natural form, The Morph can move under door, granting it a large freedom of movement.
+The need to be untransformed to do so does mean it needs to drop its disguise in order to enter secure areas however.

 ## Abilities

 ### Imitation